Jefferson-Henrique/GetOldTweets-python/README.md

 - **TwitterCriteria:** A collection of search parameters to be used together with **TweetManager**.
   - setUsername (str or iterable): An optional specific username(s) from a twitter account (with or without "@").
-  - setSince (str. "yyyy-mm-dd" or "yyyy-mm-dd HH:MM:SS"): A lower bound date/time in UTC to restrict search.
+  - setSince (str. "yyyy-mm-dd"): A lower bound date (UTC) to restrict search.
-  - setUntil (str. "yyyy-mm-dd" or "yyyy-mm-dd HH:MM:SS"): An upper bound date/time in UTC to restrict search.
+  - setUntil (str. "yyyy-mm-dd"): An upper bound date (not included) to restrict search.
   - setQuerySearch (str): A query text to be matched.
   - setTopTweets (bool): If True only the Top Tweets will be retrieved.
   - setNear(str): A reference location area from where tweets were generated.